 Most people with food allergies carry two adrenaline auto-injectors with them.
 If you’re still waiting for medical help to arrive after 5-15 minutes and the sufferer’s symptoms are not improving, you should give them a second injection.

 In some cases, anaphylactic shock can lead to unconsciousness.
 If the person is unconscious, they should be placed in the recovery position to keep their airway open and clear so that breathing is as easy as possible in their condition.

 Pregnant women should be laid on their left side to avoid putting excess pressure on the large vein which leads to the heart, and those with breathing difficulties should be kept upright.

 If the person suffering from anaphylaxis stops breathing or their heart stops then CPR (cardiopulmonary resuscitation) should be performed immediately by someone who is first aid trained.
 This should continue until the emergency services arrive to ensure the person is kept in a stable condition.

-Virtual College have a number of food hygiene and safety courses to help properly train your staff, including a food allergy awareness course which can deliver training whenever you need it.
-Our online food allergy course contains all the relevant information your staff will need to keep consumers safe, combined with best practice methods to ensure they know where essential allergen information on your products should be kept, protecting both your consumers and your business.
+If you want more information on responding to allergic reactions to food, Virtual College offers an online ’Food Allergy Awareness Training Course’ which contains all the relevant information your staff will need to keep consumers safe, combined with best practice methods to ensure they know where essential allergen information on your products should be kept.